Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 ### 1.1 Requirements
 Below is a list of Requirements for the Artus to be compatible
 1. Python v3.10+ - Requires Python version >= 3.10 installed on the host system.
 Please visit the [Python website](https://www.python.org/downloads/) to install Python.
+Within the setup instructions, there will be a prompt that allows you to "disable PATH length limit".
+Please continue with this option selected.
 2. FTDI USB Driver (Windows Only) - Necessary for the Artus Lite to be recognized as a USB device once it is connected over USBC, go to [FTDI Driver Download](https://ftdichip.com/drivers/vcp-drivers/) to install the virtual COM port driver.

 ### 1.2 Python Requirements